 Apple Watch and Bluetooth

-When it comes to saving the power on your iPhone you may be inclined to turn off Bluetooth.
+When it comes to saving power you may be inclined to turn off Bluetooth.
+But think carefully about taking this step.

-Bluetooth is required for your Apple Watch and iPhone to communicate, and without Bluetooth the watch will not offer much in the way of functionality.
-For example, you won’t be able to load up your latest emails without switching on Bluetooth on the iPhone and you won't receive any text or call alerts.
+Bluetooth is required for your Apple Watch and iPhone to communicate, and without it the watch will not offer much in the way of functionality.
+For example, you won't be able to load up your latest emails and you won't receive any text or call alerts.

 If you need any more convincing, Apple actually states that in order to maximise battery life on the watch you should keep Bluetooth enabled on the iPhone as it enables "more efficient communications".